LiU-SeeGoals/nRF24L01P-lib/example/nrf-tx-h563/README.md

 | -             | PD8     | USART3_TX      | -       | USART3_TX |

 ### SPI
-SPI1 is used.
-You'll have to set the data size to 8 bits and the prescaler for the clock parameters to 32.
+SPI1 is used in Full-Duplex Master mode.
+You'll have to change Data Size to 8 Bits and the Prescaler to 32.

 ### USART3
-We're using the `Asynchronous` mode, but other than that the default settings are used.
-Make sure the correct MCU pins are being used though.
+Asynchronous mode.